-In 2017, the NC State Legislature proclaimed this as the official gold festival of the state!
-Held on the first Saturday in June each year in Old Fort, the event celebrates the local gold and gem history.
+The official Gold Festival of North Carolina is held on the first Saturday in June each year in Old Fort to celebrate the local gold and gem history.
 In the early 1800s, this area was one of the leading sources of gold, found in many area streams.
 Until gold was discovered in California in 1848, North Carolina was the nation’s top gold-producing state.

 The small festival is held at the Mountain Gateway Museum in Old Fort, just a mile from I-40 about 30 minutes east of Asheville.
 Held 9 AM-6 PM, find a variety of vendors, food and live music.
 Panning for gold is a favorite, as well as watching demonstrations of melting and creating gold coins.